digits2/spectral-aws-apigateway-ruleset/README.md

 # Spectral AWS API Gateway Ruleset

+## Why a fork in digitS2

+To be able to keep track of upstream and reapply our patches on top of it.
+These rules are used in https://github.com/digits2/lzchecker/

+## Introduction

 When working with AWS API Gateway, it uses a number of features that are a step away from the OpenAPI standard.

 Usefully, the features are documented here [AWS API Gateway Important Notes](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-known-issues.html), but